shmoesolid/CheSSsk/README.md

-## CheSSsk Library
+# CheSSsk Library

+## Description

-# A library for chess move validation based on location and board data
+A library for chess move validation based on location and board data